Tell us what you think about the Gateway website by clicking on the feedback tab to the right of your screen.

 Suffolk Children and Young People's Emotional Wellbeing Hub

-From April 16th 2018, the new Emotional Wellbeing Hub will replace the current NSFT (Norfolk & Suffolk NHS Foundation Trust) Access and Assessment Service for 0-25-year olds in East and West Suffolk, providing professionals with a simple process to make online referrals for a child or young person in need of wellbeing and mental health support services.
+The Emotional Wellbeing Hub replaces the current NSFT (Norfolk & Suffolk NHS Foundation Trust) Access and Assessment Service for 0-25-year olds in East and West Suffolk, providing professionals with a simple process to make online referrals for a child or young person in need of wellbeing and mental health support services.
 Find out more and make a referral.

 Latest Emotional Wellbeing and Mental Health news in Suffolk: